vvvggg/httpd-config/README.md

   4. Place at `$document_root` whatever you want
   5. Enjoy or rise a GitHub issue

-Main configuration parameters (aka constants) are described at `conf/httpd.conf` and `deploy/deploy.sh`.
+Main configuration parameters (aka constants) are described in `conf/httpd.conf` and `deploy/deploy.sh`.

 ### `DocumentRoot` contents

-By default `deploy/deploy.sh`/tests generate (and leave) files into `DocumentRoot` directory, EVERYTHING there can be easily removed or changed if you like to.
+By default `deploy/deploy.sh`/tests generate (and leave) files into `DocumentRoot` directory, so EVERYTHING there can be easily removed or changed if you'd like to.

 ## Docker